mhalverson/website/README.md

 (https://github.com/laurilehmijoki/s3_website) to publish new revisions of the website.

+# Usage

+Install a non-system version of ruby:

+    brew install ruby
+    which ruby # it should be something other than /usr/bin/ruby export PATH="/usr/local/opt/ruby/bin:$PATH"

+Install dependencies:

+    bundle install
+    gem install s3_website

-In development, `bundle exec jekyll serve` will start up a local server to preview the website.
+Start up a local server to preview the website:

+    bundle exec jekyll serve

+Publish the website:

+    bundle exec jekyll build # generate the website in the `_site` directory export JAVA_HOME=$(/usr/libexec/java_home -v1.8)
+    s3_website push --dry-run
-To publish the website, run `bundle exec jekyll build` to generate the website in the `_site` directory, then `s3_website push` to push the changes to the s3 bucket where the files are hosted.
+    s3_website push # push the changes to the s3 bucket where the files are hosted

 # Notes